On the control of the difference between two Brownian motions: a dynamic copula approach: Introduction

 \subsection{Structure of the paper}

 In Section \ref{markovcopulae}, we define the notion of dynamic copulae for Markovian diffusion processes and in particular for the case of two Brownian motions.
 We show that our definition includes several model of dependence present in the literature such as stochastic correlation models.
 In Section \ref{reflectionbrowniancopula}, we compute a copula called the Reflection Brownian Copula based on the dependence between a Brownian motion and its reflection and we derive new families of asymmetric copulae based on this copula.
 In Section \ref{spreaddistributioncontrol}, after showing the limitations of modeling the dependence between two random variables with symmetric copulae, we establish the results on the range of the function $S_{\eta,t}$, first in a static framework and then in a dynamical framework with Brownian motions.
-In Section \ref{multibarriercorrelationmodel} and Section \ref{localcorrelationmodel}, we construct models based on the structure of the Reflection Brownian Copula.
-The first one is the multi-barrier correlation model and is directly based on the reflection of the Brownian motion, the second one is a local correlation model.
-Section \ref{spreaddistributioncontrol} and Section \ref{multibarriercorrelationmodel} are our major contributions.
-In Section \ref{application}, we apply our results to the modeling of the dependence between the price of two commodities which are electricity and coal.
-Proofs are given in Section \ref{proofs}.